oskaerik/robot-control/README.md

 If you prefer to use other GPIO pins, edit the `control.py` file in the `python` directory.

 ## Software
-First install Node.js, Socket.IO and socketIO-client for Python on your Raspberry Pi.
+First install Node.js and socketIO-client-2 for Python on your Raspberry Pi.
 Then clone the repository to your Raspberry Pi, open a terminal and `cd` into the `nodejs` directory and run `nodejs server.js`.
 Finally use `cd` to get into the `python` directory run the Python program using `sudo python3 control.py`.

 Use your smartphone to connect to `your-local-ip-address:3000`, which is the input server.
 The Python program automatically connects to `localhost:3001`, which is the output server.